oleksandr-zhylinskyi/i-trans-test-document-validator/README.md

 The interface surface may not be exhaustive, but it covers the current requirements.
 Callbacks were considered in a few places but left out as unnecessary complexity.

-## Tests

-Tests were generated with Claude Code and manually reviewed.

 ## Integration script

 A small integration script is available at `integration/index.php` to exercise the full validation flow end-to-end.